mikemaccana/agave/README.md

       paragraph.innerHTML = 'Hello.';
     })

-## Why would I want to use Agave?
+### Why would I want to use Agave?

 Agave will make your code shorter and more readable.

-## How Does Agave Compare to Sugar.js?
+### How Does Agave Compare to Sugar.js?

 [Sugar.js](http://sugarjs.com/) is an excellent project and was the inspiration for Agave.
 Like Sugar, Agave provides useful additional methods on native objects.
  - Agave focuses only on things JS programmers do every day, and is much smaller than Sugar.js.
 Sugar.js has String.prototype.humanize() and String.prototype.hankaku().
 Agave won’t ever have those.
  - Agave has a more explicit method naming style that’s consistent with the ES5 specification.
  - Agave does not attempt to support IE8 and other ES3 browsers, resulting in a much smaller code base that is free of ES3 shims.

-## How Does Agave Compare to Underscore.js and Lodash?
+### How Does Agave Compare to Underscore.js and Lodash?

  - Agave.js provides additional methods to complement those provided by ES5, rather than functions attached to punctuation.
  - Agave doesn’t require a separate string library.
  - Agave does not attempt to support IE8 and other ES3 browsers, resulting in a much smaller code base that is free of ES3 shims.

-## But Adding Methods to Inbuilt Objects is Bad!
+### But Adding Methods to Inbuilt Objects is Bad!

 Adding methods to inbuilt objects _was_ bad, back in ES3 days, on browsers like IE8 and Firefox 3.
 There wasn’t a way for developers to add their own non-enumerable properties to inbuilt objects.

-For example, Javascript objects have always had an inbuilt non-enumerable .toString() method.
-If you run ‘for (var key in someobject)’, ‘toString’ won’t show up as one of the keys because it was non-enumerable.
-However if a developer using ES3 wanted objects to have a new method - say .myMethod(), and thus created Object.prototype.myMethod(), then myMethod would be enumerable, and things like ‘for (var key in someobject)’ would include ‘myMethod’ as one of the keys.
-This would break things and was indeed bad.
+Let's look at the problem: open your console and add a method, the traditional way:

+    Object.prototype.oldStyleMethod = function oldStyleMethod (){}

+And make an object:

+    var myobject = {};

+Watch what happens when we iterate over the object:

+    for (var key in myobject) { console.log(key) };

+You can see the problem: 'old_style_method' shows up as one of myobject's keys.
+This will break things and is indeed bad.

+But wait a sec: Objects already have some methods out of the box.
+Like toString():

+    console.log(Object.prototype.toString)
+    function toString() { [native code] }

+    console.log(Object.prototype.oldStyleMethod)
+    function oldStyleMethod(){}

+Why are only our add-on methods showing up as keys?
+Why don't the native, inbuilt methods appear in our ‘for’ loop?

+The answer is that inbuilt methods in Javascript have always been non-enumerable.
+But in ES3, you never had the ability to make your own non-enumerable methods.

-**ES5 - the current version of Javascript created in 2009 that Chrome, Firefox, and IE9/10, as well as node.js use - specifically allows for the addition of new non-enumerable properties via Object.defineProperty()**
+ES5 - the current version of Javascript created in 2009 that Chrome, Firefox, and IE9/10, as well as node.js use - specifically allows for the [addition of new non-enumerable properties via Object.defineProperty()](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Object/defineProperty).

+So let’s try again, ES5-style:

+    Object.defineProperty( Object.prototype, "newStyleMethod", {value: function newStyleMethod(){}, enumerable: false});

+    for (var key in myobject) { console.log(key) };

+Hrm, it seems newStyleMethod(), just like toString(), doesn’t interfere with our loops.

-And that’s exactly what Agave uses.
-As a result, Agave’s methods will never show up in for loops.
+This is exactly what Agave uses.
+As a result, Agave’s methods will **never** show up in for loops.

 So if you’re OK with Agave’s requirements - ie, you support only ES5 environments like current generation browsers and node - you can use Agave.

 Another concern may be naming or implementation conflicts - ie, some other code that uses the same method name but does something different.
 Agave, like ES5 itself, uses very specific method naming.

  - If your project already has a String.prototype.contains(), and it does something other than tell you whether a string contains a substring, you should consider many things, the least of which is whether you should use this library.
  - If however, like most people, your code is filled with things like: